davidward462/csc-360-a2/README.txt

 This new structure of process_file() now caused syncronization issues, where it seemed some city files were read more than once, and their data was printed multiple times.
 Generally this will be on index 9, the final iteration of the loop.

 ----- Inconsistenties -----

+While using multithreading, the main error was that some of the print statements showed the wrong files being read, specifically the last file output being duplicated throughout the output.